 We headed up to North Pointe to stand on the edge and to watch the sea crashing in, and to also finally swim in the Animal Flower Cave, something we had yet to do.

-This is a great part of the island which has changed over the years and where once it was just a small bar there is now a much bigger area to sit and relax with a cold drink, and snacks are on offer too.
+This is a great part of the island, accessible by car only an hour from Holetown, which has changed over the years and where once it was just a small bar there is now a much bigger area to sit and relax with a cold drink, and snacks are on offer too.
 Stall holders dot the pathway selling everything from ornaments to jewellery so you can pick up some souvenirs too.
 You can even shower after swimming in the cave.

 A guide will accompany you down the steep steps into the caves and explain how nature has shaped this incredible space, creating the over hangs and smoothing the rocks.
 The tours are also timed so that you get the place to yourself and can swim in peace in the pool for around 20 minutes.
 Definitely worth the trip.
 And taking an underwater camera.